Learn the ins and outs of how to build a successful 3D strategy and business case. Free template download included.

 - Opportunity: Problem to Solve and Proposed Solution

 The executive summary provides an overview of the request for resources.
 This should be a clear and concise summary of the problem you intend to solve and the proposed solution.

 To grab attention and create a persuasive case up front, include high-level financial metrics such as revenue goals or cost efficiencies, along with supporting visuals.

 2. Opportunity: Problem to solve and proposed solution

-- What challenge does your business face that warrant an investment in 3D?
+- What challenges does your business face that warrants an investment in 3D?

 - What are the consequences of not changing — aka ‘the burning platform’?

 - What cultural, economic, and behavioral factors are in play both within the company and in the world at large?

 - More people are shopping on mobile devices, but not with us.